All on 4 Cost: The Honest Guide

 1. Acrylic tooth bridges

-Often a denture is modified (or existing one used if you have one) to be attached to the implants.
-Only recommended for a short period of time as it is not strong enough to when you end your soft food diet and the teeth will break and fracture.
+Often, a denture is modified (or an existing one is used if you have one) to be attached to the implants.
+This option is only recommended for a short period of time, as it is not strong enough to withstand normal biting and chewing, so when you end your soft food diet, the teeth may break and fracture.
 This bridge can also feel quite bulky in the mouth and be harder to clean as it is not as customised and streamlined as it should be.

-At Macquarie Street Centre, our acrylic option is the Starter tooth bridge.
-Recent technological advancements in 3D scanning and milling means we can use a single piece of high-performance acrylic milled to your ideal tooth shape.
-It's aesthetic and less bulky than a modified denture and a significant advancement in dental technology.
+At Macquarie Street Dental, our acrylic option is the Starter tooth bridge.
+Recent technological advancements in 3D scanning and milling means we can use a single piece of high-performance acrylic milled or printed to your ideal tooth shape.
+It's aesthetic and less bulky than a modified denture, and a significant advancement in dental technology.

-At Macquarie Street Centre, our metal-reinforced acrylic option is the Classic tooth bridge.
+At Macquarie Street Dental, our metal-reinforced acrylic option is the Classic tooth bridge.

 The very best way to decide which tooth bridge solution is right for you is to hold, feel and compare the bridges in person.